cataclysmbnteam/Cataclysm-BN/docs/en/mod/json/reference/json_flags.md

 - `FLOATS` Provide buoyancy to boats
 - `FLUIDTANK` Is a fluid tank.
 - `FOLDABLE`
-- `FORGE` Acts as a forge for crafting.
 - `FREEZER` Can freeze items in below zero degrees Celsius temperature.
 - `FRIDGE` Can refrigerate items.
 - `FUNNEL`